Published previously May 18, 2023

 Only word of mouth.

 All I am is a trekker in a lodge by a cataract raging through the valley.
 I open the window.
 A billion stars are overhead.
-Something strange aboput the ground.
-Millions of fireflies carpet the grass.
+Something strange about the ground.
+Millions of fireflies carpeted the grass.
 Blinking like the stars.
 This place is magic.
-I breeathe in the air.
-Only the earth, the river, and the smoke of a smouldering fire.
+I breathe in the thin air scented by pines and fire.
+Only the earth, the river, and the smoke of a smoldering fire.

 We're heading higher tomorrow.

-No one on the way but Sherpas.
+No one on the way but us and Sherpas.
 Yaks too.

 The poverty here is crushing.